Flow-Scanner/lightning-flow-scanner-core/README.md

 }
 ```

 Using the rules section of your configurations, you can specify the list of rules to be run.
 Furthermore, you can define the severity and configure expressions of rules.
-To include rules currently that are currently in beta, set `betarules` to true.
 Below is a breakdown of the available attributes of rule configuration:

 ```json
 {